Background on Ethnobridging, Asian Bridging & Japanese Bridging

 The possibility that ethnic differences exist in different populations with regards to metabolism and distribution of drugs has been documented for years.
-These differences may be manifest in difference in safety, efficacy and/or dosages, or in terms of adverse profiles in these ethnically diverse populations.
+These differences may be manifested with a difference in safety, efficacy and/or dosages, or in terms of adverse profiles in these ethnically diverse populations.
 Based on the premise that one should not have to repeat an entire clinical drug development program, the three regions represented by the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH), published a document entitled “Ethnic Factors in the Acceptability of Foreign Clinical Data” (E-5) on 5 Feb 1998.

 In this document the concept of “extrinsic” and “intrinsic” ethnic factors were discussed.
 Extrinsic factors are factors associated with the environment and culture in which a person resides.
 Examples of extrinsic factors include diet, use of tobacco and alcohol, exposure to environmental pollutants and sunshine, local normal bacterial and viral flora, etc. Intrinsic factors include genetic polymorphism, age, gender, weight, lean body mass, etc. All of these factors can have potentially profound effects on drug distribution, metabolism and elimination.
 This, in turn may affect the pharmacokinetics, pharmacodynamics, and therefore the safety and efficacy of drugs in different ethnic populations.

 In light of these potential ethnic factors, the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuteicals for Human Use (ICH)* prepared the E5 guidancewhich was endorsed by the three regulatory agencies on February 5, 1998.
-The guidance is intended to recommend a framework for evaluating the empact of ethnic factors on drug efficady and safety with the goal of minimizing duplication of clinical studies and accelerating drug approval process.
+The guidance is intended to recommend a framework for evaluating the impact of ethnic factors on drug efficacy and safety with the goal of minimizing duplication of clinical studies and accelerating drug approval process.
 The goal is to be able to use bridging studies to extrapolate foreign clinical data into a new region.

 Ethnic differences have been noted in three major areas: 1) PK profiles (eg. WCCT Study) 2) pharmacodynamic endpoints, 3) different adverse event profiles (eg sildnafil : 100 mg in Japanese causes abnormal vision in 10.8% vs 3.4% in 50 mg with no added efficacy resulting in a lower maximum dose in Japan).